 You may also find these contracts of use:

 Who can use these Supply and Installation Terms & Conditions?
-These Supply and installation terms and conditions are designed for use by a business that supplies and installs equipment.
-The supplier could either be a…
+A business that supplies and installs equipment can use these Supply and Installation terms and conditions.
+The supplier could be a general contractor offering to…